Show name: The Resident

 I loved The Resident and would recommend it to even the most die-hard avoiders of medical drama – like me!

 Thanks for reading my review of The Resident.
-I'm back on Monday.
-In the meantime, the comments section is open.
+The comments section is open.

 If you’ve enjoyed this review, you might like to subscribe to my blog.